Maharaja of Mysore: Governor

 After India's constitution into a republic in 1950, the last ruling Maharaja Jayachamaraja Wadiyar ceded the kingdom into the republic.
 However, like most kings in India at that time, the maharaja and his successors were allowed an annual payment (the privy purse), certain privileges, and the use of the title "Maharaja of Mysore."
 Nevertheless, with the 26th Amendment to the Constitution of India, titles and privy purse all ended.
 With this, the role was replaced with Rajpramukh of Mysore, later renamed Governor of Mysore (now Governor of Karnataka).
 The role was thus incorporated into the democratic system, the governor being recommended by the Government of India and appointed by the President.

 Maharajas

 The first raja (and poleygar) of Mysore was Yaduraya.
 The last ruling king was Maharaja Jayachamaraja Wadiyar.
 The current head of the Wadiyar family is Yaduveera Krishnadatta Chamaraja Wadiyar.

 The reputation of the maharajas of Mysore has varied historically, ending, however with great reputation.
 Whereas for example Maharaja Kanthirava Narasaraja I was famous as a reckoning force, his nephew's great-great-grandson Maharaja Krishnaraja Wodeyar I was seen as weak and capricious.
-After the fall of Tipu, all maharajas have earned great adulation.
 Maharaja Krishnaraja Wodeyar III both actively and monetarily contributed to arts and culture; while Maharaja Chamaraja Wadiyar X spawned democratic practices, Maharaja Krishnaraja Wadiyar IV is praised for modernising Mysore Kingdom's economy and industries.